alicj/GMScripts/Avenue-Auto-Login/README.md

 Avenue Auto Log-in
 =====
-With this script, you do not need to do any clicking to access Avenue to Learn
+With this script, you do not need to do any clicking to access Avenue to Learn.

+Simply go to http://avenue.mcmaster.ca/, and everything will be done for you.

 Caution
 -----